Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-config.md

     ["in_memory"](#in-memory), ["generic"](#generic) or
     ["Amazon Web Service S3 Object"](#amazon-web-service-s3-object).<br/>
-    As explained in the following subsections, depending on the *storage_type*, other configuration attributes must be provided in the *properties* parameter.
+    As explained in the following subsections, depending on the *storage_type*, other configuration attributes must be provided in the *properties'* parameter.
 - Any other custom attribute can be provided through the parameter _**properties**_, a kwargs dictionary accepting any number of custom parameters (a description, a label, a tag, etc.) (It is recommended to read